SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Tutorials/DisMibBrowser.md

 # Tutorial: Exploring the DIS MIB Browser

-In this tutorial, you familiarize yourself with the DIS MIB Browser's functionalities by loading a MIB file, generating parameters, and comparing them to a sample protocol.
+In this tutorial, you familiarize yourself with the DIS MIB Browser's functionalities by loading a MIB file, generating parameters, and comparing them in a connector.

 > [!TIP]
 > You can follow along with this [step-by-step video tutorial](https://skyline.be/).